Code-Institute-Submissions/stream-three-fullstack-final-project/README.md

 #### Please Note:

 Fileo attempts to address these issues in a simple, visual and user friendly way.
 Fileo is not attempting to be accounting software, it is not supposed to replace that.
 Fileo is not scheduling software either.
-Fileo is designed to sit between these current solutions as a middle man, complimenting systems that a business may already have in place, not replace them.
+Fileo is designed to sit between these current solutions as a middle man, complimenting systems that a business may already have in place, instead of replacing them.

 ## Demo